Next phase of Birmingham Cycle Revolution set for green light

 “Making it easier and more appealing for people to get on bikes is not just an end in itself.
 In doing this, we will create the cities and towns of the future – healthy, affordable, clean and more productive.
 The solution is building networks of dedicated space on main roads which Birmingham will be developing with this next phase of Birmingham Cycle Revolution.”

-The full report, which will go before cabinet on December 13, can be found here.
+The full report, which will go before cabinet on December 13, can be downloaded from our website.